 - Foster an environment for growth

 - Be compassionate

-A few more specific example of players rebellions and how he handled in the specific situations would have been nice (The Power Moves is all about specific situations and example, which I believe are the best way to learn).
+A few more specific examples of players’ rebellions and how he handled the specific situations would have been nice (The Power Moves is all about specific situations and examples, which I believe are the best way to learn).

 “Eleven Rings: The Soul of Success” is a great book.